raganwald/javascript-spessore/manuscript/markdown/mainmatter/0.preamble/title.md

 In [The Big Idea](#big-idea), we will look at an oft-overlooked central idea of object-oriented programming: That *everything* can be encapsulated, not just entities we intuitively call "objects."

-After an interlude [At Home With The Bumblethwaites](#bumblethwaites), we'll look at [Metaobjects](#metaobjects).
-We'll dive into the notion of metaobjects, objects that define the behaviour of other objects.
+We'll dive into the notion of [Metaobjects](#metaobjects), objects that define the behaviour of other objects.

 [ja]: https://leanpub.com/javascript-allonge
 [js]: https://leanpub.com/javascript-spessore